Two of the main contributors to the somewhat confused state in which the marketing profession finds itself are:

 So, the time has come to tell the world about the real contribution that world class marketers make to the creation of shareholder value.
 This will not come from econometric models--- although these are important--- nor from simple measures of marketing effectiveness.
 Top executives still don't know how to convert, for example, brand equity to " real " equity, whilst single numbers such as the net promoter score just do not convince anyone.
 Hence the "show-us-the-money" school at the top of most companies.

-From this and other seminal papers on the state of marketing, it is difficult not to conclude that the discipline of marketing is destined to become increasingly less influential in the board room unless there is some kind of revolution
+From this and other papers on the state of marketing, it is difficult not to conclude that the discipline of marketing is destined to become increasingly less influential in the board room unless we continue to encourage and support a fundamental paradigm shift in our community towards professionalism.

 Pascale R ( 1990 ) Managing on the Edge.
 London.
 Viking